 - This name is used in your application and can act as a unique identifier in case you want to start different jobs depending on the event that occurs in your application.

 - Enter the Process Name that you want to start.

 - After entering the process name, the connector sends a request the Releases endpoint to retrieve all of the process Environments.

-- The system processes the response and populates the Environment drop-down list with the EnvironmentName values and the Input button becomes required because there are required input Arguments (i.e.,
+- The system processes the response and populates the Environment drop-down list with the EnvironmentName values and the Input button becomes disabled because the process does not have any input Arguments (i.e.,

 - Select the Environment that you want to start the job in.

-- Select the Strategy that you want to apply to the job (i.e., Specific).
+- Select the Strategy that you want to apply to the job (i.e., All).

-- When a new a new Incident is created in the application, the connector sends a request to the Jobs endpoint to start the specified process.
+- When a new a new account is created in the application, the connector sends a request to the Jobs endpoint to start the specified process.